• Skip to main content

 A great shift in time happens when you and your husband become Mom and Dad, you start calling your own parents Grandma and Grandpa, and your own grandparents are only in your memory.
 When I say Grandpa's Spaghetti & Meatballs, I mean my dad.

-My dad can really cook, and beyond that, he is amazing at cooking exceptional food for a big crowd.
+My dad can really cook, and beyond that, he is amazing at cooking exceptional food, including these meatballs for a crowd.
 Anytime his kids and grandkids get together, we are a big crowd and we are always well fed!

 He grills filets of salmon for 20 people, makes beef bourguignon, lobster tails and crab cakes on Christmas Eve.
 He makes amazing bean soup and racks of ribs, always with the details like homemade salad dressing, all while running a mini bar with made-to-order cocktails.
 My mom is always in the mix, they make a great cooking team.